hadamove/poms/README.md

 1. Install `rustup` - Rust toolchain management: [rustup.rs - The Rust toolchain installer](https://rustup.rs/#), this should also install all necessary tools for building `rustc` - Rust compiler and `cargo` - Rust package manager.

-2. The large `.pdb` files are, for obvious reasons, not included in the repo; you will have to download them manually from the [archive](https://www.rcsb.org/structure/1AON) and put them into `src/molecules` folder.

-3. Build and run the application with `cargo run`.
+2. Build and run the application with `cargo run`.

 ## Build status